beginning of content

 How does my cervix change during labour?

-Changes to your cervix are partly triggered by contractions of your uterus, which help open the cervix.
+Changes to your cervix are partly triggered by contractions of your uterus.
 As your cervix begins to open, you may see a clear, pink, slightly bloody discharge or spotting (sometimes referred to as the 'show').
 You may also notice the release of the mucus plug from your cervical canal.

 Illustration showing how the cervix dilates during labour.